-Background to the LC&F review
+Background to the LCF review

-On 23 May 2019, following a request from the FCA’s Board, the Economic Secretary to the Treasury directed the FCA to carry out an independent investigation into the circumstances surrounding the collapse of LC&F. At the same time, the Treasury announced its approval of the proposed appointment of Dame Elizabeth Gloster to lead the Investigation.
-While her appointment was being finalised, Dame Elizabeth signed an agreement, which enabled the FCA to share restricted information and thereby begin work/reading in.
-Her appointment was formally made on 10 July 2019.
+On 23 May 2019, following a request from the FCA’s Board, the Economic Secretary to the Treasury directed the FCA to carry out an independent investigation into the circumstances surrounding the collapse of LCF.
+A Protocol setting out the approach to the conduct of the investigation, led by Dame Elizabeth Gloster, and underlining the nature of the review was published on 25 July 2019.

 Dame Elizabeth Gloster’s biography